HenriqueCole/financial-category-AI/README.md

 # Artificial Intelligence - Python

-Ppload an articles and it will return a category that closest matches each article.
+Upload an articles and it will return a category that closest matches each article.
 It also show an indication of how confident the AI is about its category choice will also be returned back.

 ## Installation